microsoft/qlib/examples/benchmarks_dynamic/DDG-DA/README.md

 ## Results

-The results of other methods in Qlib's public dataset can be found [here](../)
+The results of related methods in Qlib's public dataset can be found [here](../)